 That signature “C” logo didn’t hit the scene until 1956.
 Rewind to the brand’s beginning in 1919, when a family by the name of Feinbloom merged their minds to create a brand in Rochester, NY.
 They named this company the Knickerbocker Knitting Mills.

 The first partnership Champion held was in 1926 with Wentworth Military Academy when they outfitted the school with uniforms.
-After that, Champion went on to join hands with many universities, thus creating the collegiate apparel industry.
+After that, Champion went on to partner with many universities, thus helping to create the collegiate apparel industry.

-It isn’t just athletes that wear Champion sweats.
-In the 1990s, the brand became very popular as street attire at the epicenter of trend: New York City.
-Champion took a cue from this shift, and across the brand’s history, they’ve had some impressive collaborations, like: Harley-Davidson, Netflix’s Stranger Things, Super Mario Brothers, Beastie Boys, and many more.
+It isn’t just athletes who wear Champion sweats.
+In the 1990s, the brand gained popularity as streetwear at the epicenter of the trend: New York City.
+Champion took a cue from this shift, and across the brand’s history, they’ve had some impressive collaborations, including those with Harley-Davidson, Netflix’s Stranger Things, Super Mario Brothers, the Beastie Boys, and many more.

 Today, Champion is owned by Hanesbrands.
-But the original Champion sweatshirt is still so iconic that in 2018, it became a part of a permanent fashion collection at the Museum of Modern Art (MoMA).
+However, the original Champion sweatshirt remains so iconic that in 2018, it was included in a permanent fashion collection at the Museum of Modern Art (MoMA).
 Again…we all know Champion.
 But, do we really know Champion?
 Let’s find out where they manufacture their clothes.

 Verdict: Are Champion Clothes Made in the USA?